Blue-green algae

 The research was a project from the Academy of Sciences led by the University of Amsterdam and Arcadis.
 The research worked partially well.
 The hydrogen peroxide caused the blue-green algae, which are extra sensitive to oxygen, to be removed from the water.
 The downside was that the screens surrounding the children's stand proved to be very fragile.
 As a result, blue-green algae was still regularly released from the pond itself into the water of the children's beach.
 The study further showed that the addition of an extremely small amount of hydrogen peroxide was not harmful to other fauna in the water, such as water fleas.

-The research was paid for by the Royal Netherlands Academy of Sciences; the Zoetermeerseplas was a testing ground for this.
+The research was paid for by the Royal Dutch Academy of Sciences; the Zoetermeerseplas was a testing ground for this.
 The technique was not yet developed to the point where we could treat the entire puddle with peroxide.
 This was the original intention.

 Longer-term solutions